A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Introduction

 \subsection{Background}

-Individualized treatment rules (ITRs) are fundamental in the field of precision medicine \citep{national2011toward, collins2015new}, an innovative framework for maximizing the clinical benefit that takes into account individual heterogeneity to tailor treatments for subgroups of patients \citep{Qian2011} instead of relying on a one-size-fits-all paradigm.
-In addition to precision medicine, ITRs are also applicable to personalized advertising \citep{Wang2015, Sun2015} and recommender systems \citep{Schnabel2016, Lada2019}.
+Individualized treatment rules (ITRs) are fundamental in precision medicine \cite{national2011toward, collins2015new} -- an innovative framework for maximizing the clinical benefit by taking into account individual heterogeneity to tailor treatments for subgroups of patients \cite{Qian2011} instead of relying on a one-size-fits-all paradigm.
+Besides precision medicine, ITRs are also applicable to personalized advertising \cite{Wang2015, Sun2015} and recommender systems \cite{Schnabel2016, Lada2019}.

-Various methods have been proposed in the literature to establish ITRs.
-OWL is a common framework for constructing ITRs by directly optimizing the population-level expected outcomes. \citet{Zhao2012} showed that estimating the optimal ITR is equivalent to a classification problem of treatment groups, in which participants in different groups are weighted proportionally to their observed clinical benefits.
-OWL has also been extended to search for individualized continuous doses \citep{chen2016personalized}, derive ITRs for multiple treatment options \citep{zhou2018outcome}, and establish dynamic treatment regimes \citep{eguchi2022outcome}. \citet{Zhou2017} proposed residual weighted learning (RWL) to improve the finite sample performance of OWL by weighting individual participants with the residuals of their benefits obtained by a regression model and solving the optimization problem using a difference of convex algorithm.
-Matched learning (M-learning) \citep{Wu2020} further improves the OWL-based framework by utilizing matching instead of inverse probability weighting to balance participants in different treatments, making the algorithm more applicable for the analysis of observational studies (e.g., large-scale electronic health records).
-We focus on OWL in this work with formal privacy guarantees and will explore incorporating privacy guarantees in other types of ITR frameworks in future work.
+Various methods have been proposed for ITRs.
+Among them, OWL is a common framework for constructing ITRs by directly optimizing population-level expected outcomes. \cite{Zhao2012} showed that estimating the optimal ITR is equivalent to a classification problem of treatment groups, where participants in different groups are weighted proportionally to their observed clinical benefits.
+OWL has also been extended to search for individualized continuous doses \cite{chen2016personalized}, derive ITRs for multiple treatment options \cite{zhou2018outcome}, and establish dynamic treatment regimes \cite{eguchi2022outcome}. \cite{Zhou2017} proposed residual weighted learning (RWL) to improve the finite sample performance of OWL by weighting individual participants with the residuals of their benefits obtained by a regression model and solving the optimization problem using a difference of convex algorithm.
+Matched learning (M-learning) \cite{Wu2020} further improves the OWL-based framework by utilizing matching instead of inverse probability weighting to balance participants in different treatments, making the algorithm more applicable for the analysis of observational studies (e.g., large-scale electronic health records).
+We focus on OWL with formal privacy guarantees in this work and will explore incorporating privacy guarantees in other types of ITR frameworks in future work.